opensourcefeed/opensourcefeed.github.io/_posts/2025-01-20-id-scanners-in-tech-security.md

 Bar ID scanners work by quickly verifying the age of customers.
 They scan the ID and instantly check the date of birth, ensuring that only those of legal age are served alcohol.
 This not only helps bar owners comply with laws but also protects them from potential fines or legal issues.
 Learn more about how bar ID scanners help with compliance [here](https://minordecliner.com/pages/id-scanner-for-bars).

-According to the [TABC](https://www.tabc.texas.gov/public-safety/age-verification/), checking identification is a legal obligation for establishments serving alcohol.
-Bar ID scanners make this process efficient and reliable, reducing human error and speeding up service.

 - Prevents underage drinking by verifying age instantly
 - Helps follow laws and lowers the risk of fines
 - Streamlines the ID-checking process, enhancing customer experience